Molly Brown (actress)

-Molly Elizabeth Brown is an American actress best known for her roles as Debra Morgan in the Showtime crime drama mystery series Dexter: Original Sin and as Leslie Ackhurst in the Paramount+ series Evil.
+Molly Brown is an American actress best known for her roles as Debra Morgan in the Showtime crime drama mystery series Dexter: Original Sin (2024–2025) and as Leslie Ackhurst in the Paramount+ series Evil (2022–2024).

 Early life and education

-Molly Brown was born in Cedar Rapids, Iowa on July 1st, 1994.
-In 2011 during high school she attended Stagedoor Manor in Loch Sheldrake, New York and was one of 140 students who sang and danced in the opening number of Macy's Thanksgiving Day Parade.
+Molly Brown was born on July 1, 1994, in Cedar Rapids.
+In 2011 during high school, Brown attended Stagedoor Manor in Loch Sheldrake, New York, and was one of 140 students who sang and danced in the opening number of Macy's Thanksgiving Day Parade.

-She would pursue acting in college at the University of Iowa where she majored in Theatre Arts and minored in Political Science.
-She graduated early and moved to New York City to start her career.

 Career

 Brown has held many minor television roles appearing in episodes of Law & Order: Special Victims Unit, High Maintenance and The Marvelous Mrs. Maisel.

 In 2020, Brown landed a role in Netflix mystery drama film Lost Girls as Missy.
 In 2021, Brown was cast as Emily Good in comedy drama The Good House alongside Sigourney Weaver.

 Brown has recurring roles starring as Elizabeth Prince in Showtime drama series Billions and as Leslie Ackhurst in Paramount+ series Evil.

 In 2024, Brown starred in the Dexter prequel Dexter: Original Sin playing the role of a young Debra Morgan.